asharmalik/Dogecoin/README.md

 Game Controls
 ========
 Press the spacebar to launch, and use the arrow keys to move around.
+Avoid the asteroids!
 Collect as many coins as you can!

 <h4>Powerups</h4>
 - Invincibility